Geography

 Spring |

 Students will explore the physical processes of the water cycle and its interaction with land and sea.
 Students will gain knowledge of the different landforms and their formation processes on a river’s journey.
-In the lower course, we will look at meandering at Grays and channel changes into the estuary.
-Students will also assess how humans use the physical surroundings of the river for maximum gain for our societies.
-These include tourism in Oxford, hydro-electric power in Maple Durham estate and the sewage works in Greenwich. | Students have a secure understanding of physical processes of the water cycle and river landforms.
-Students can identify locations along the Thames.
-They are able to assess the uses of the River Thames from a recreational, industrial and economic perspective by applying their knowledge. | Formative assessment throughout involves prior knowledge memory retention starters.
+In the lower course, we will look at meandering and channel changes into the estuary.
+Students will also assess how humans use the physical surroundings of the river for maximum gain for our societies but how this can be detrimental due to increased risk of flooding. | Students have a secure understanding of physical processes of the water cycle and river landforms.
+They are able to assess the uses of rivers from a recreational, industrial and economic point.
+Students will be able to explain the causes of flooding both human and physical and the effects floods can have along with how we can reduce the risk of flooding. | Formative assessment throughout involves prior knowledge memory retention starters.
 Prompt questioning in class for content clarification including direct questioning.
-A summative based assessment with multiple choice questions as well as extended writing questions about the processes of river landform creations and thesocial and economic uses of the River Thames. |
+A summative based assessment with multiple choice questions as well as extended writing questions about the processes of river landform creations and the social and economic uses of rivers. |

 Summer |